warizmy/warizmy/README.md

 - Mostly, I'm using JavaScript for my project.
 - Have a strong knowledge in Web Development, especially in Front-End
 - Have a good knowledge about Java and Machine Learning.
-- Have a decent knowledge about PHP and Laravel.

 If you interesting to collaborate, feel free to [reach me!](https://www.linkedin.com/in/abidrizmi/)